 Need more pasta in your life?
 This lemon tuna pasta is easy, inexpensive and delicious!
-Simpler versions (great as a side dish too) are peas and pasta and this one pot summer veggie pasta is a mandatory one in our house.
+Simpler versions (great as a side dish too) are peas and pasta and this ham pasta is a mandatory one in our house.
 And try this cabbage pasta as soon as possible!!

 SUMMER SQUASH PASTA